 Many parents may already be accustomed to their child holding their bottle themselves, so when it comes time for a sippy cup you may feel your child is ready.
 Although many transitional come with handles—or removable handles—it still comes with a learning curve for your young child.
-These sippy cups are leak-resistant however, they are not able to be completely leakproof in all positions.
+These sippy cups are leak-resistant however, they are not able be completely leakproof in all positions.
 So, the parent needs to help the child hold their sippy cup while sitting up and in the proper position.
-Remember, sippy cups are not bottles so we cannot expect them to function as such.
+Remember, sippy cups are not bottles, so we cannot expect them to function as such.

 Nipple Vs Spout